Some of the numbers presented in this website may not be the most recent available

 The country began producing oil in 1874.
 Several regions have been productive across the NW German Basin (which merges with the North Sea Basin and is the most productive part of the country), the Rhine Graben, and the Molasse Basin north of the Alps.

-Production of oil peaked in 1968 despite efforts to recover greater amounts of oil from aging onshore fields.
+Production of oil peaked in 1968 despite efforts to recover greater amounts from aging onshore fields.
 Gas production, mostly from the northwest, plateaued in the 1970s and is also declining.

 Offshore gas from the North Sea began to be produced in 1966 followed by oil in 1984.
-This grew rapidly in the early 2000s when long offset wells were used to establish full development of the part onshore, part offshore, Mittelplate field, one of the largest fields discovered, lying in an environmentally sensitive coastal area.
+This grew rapidly in the early 2000s when long offset wells were used to establish full development of the part onshore, part offshore Mittelplate field, in a coastal area of the Wadden Sea within a UNESCO world heritage site.
+Mittelplate was discovered in 1966, appraised between 1980 and 1981 and produced since 1987 from an artificial island.
+Geologically it lies in the Westholstein Jurassic trough with a structure related to the evolution of the Busum salt dome.
+Reservoirs are tilted Dogger and Wealden deltaic sandstones at the western flank of the salt dome.

-Production from all areas is now declining and steady slow decline is expected by Globalshift to continue over the long term.
-Although significant volumes of shale oil and gas are also probably available in German basins these are unlikely to be developed until at least the late 2020s whilst hydraulic fracturing bans are in place.
+Production from all areas is now declining and steady slow decline is expected by Globalshift to continue.
+Although significant volumes of shale oil and gas are also probably available in German basins these are unlikely to be developed whilst hydraulic fracturing bans are in place.

 Germany is a big energy consumer importing most of its needs.
-Significant volumes of gas are delivered by pipeline from Russia.
+Significant volumes of gas were delivered by pipeline from Russia before sanctions after its attack on Ukraine in 2021.

 GERMANY